-Enforcement of the Alcohol and Drug policy on campus is the responsibility of the Campus Safety Department.
+Enforcement of the Alcohol and Drug policy on campus is the responsibility of the Campus Safety Department, the Division of Student Affairs and the Human Resources Department.
 Criminal enforcement of alcohol and drug laws is the responsibility of the Branchburg Police Department.